 A November 2013 article described new niche subscription products targeted for release in 2014, as part of a "Paywalls 2.0" initiative.
 At that time specialized digital subscription content was under development in three areas: "Food and Dining"; "Need to Know", a smartphone application for advance news release and web aggregation; and "Opinion" content.3 Additionally, the publishers are considering offering a premium subscription tier which would include special events and other potential customer loyalty programs.
 In the Appendix to this review, "New York Times and New York Times Digital: Comparing Content Across Platforms," Dorothy Carner compares recent Times subscription data and trends in the level of online access with that of other major digital news media.

 In general www.nytimes.com is the most comprehensive existing aggregation of information and content created and published by The New York Times.
 The site includes all articles, features, interviews, obituaries, columns, and still image, audio, video, and data, text and multimedia published on the nytimes.com site since the site's launch in 1996, with the exception of crosswords and some syndicated materials.
 It also includes a growing amount of text content published in the print edition of the New York Times between its founding in 1851 and the present day.
-(The academic site license, however, limits each user's acess to the 1923-1980 content to 100 articles per month.)
+(The academic site license, however, limits each user's acess to the 1923-1980 content to 5 articles for the life of a user's "academic pass," or 100 articles per month for users whose libraries subscribe under the Group Subscription model (Option 1).
 The Times claims that all articles published from 1981 onwards are archived on the site.
 Pre-1981 material is more sporadic, and is largely from digitally scanned microfilm, along with "highly error prone text that was acquired through optical character recognition."
 From this period, the Times reports that there are "headlines and lede paragraphs for most articles longer than a paragraph or two."
 The Times is continually adding digitized materials from the print edition.
 (See "Retrospective Content and Archiving, below.)

 Nytimes.com content is also enriched by inclusion of longitudinal data from syndicates and data sources such as Thomson Reuters and AccuWeather.
 For example, interactive charts enable users to view the status and changes in the Dow Jones Industrial Average, S&P 500, and other financial indexes in detail for daily, weekly and in some cases hourly periods between January 1930 and the present day.